yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-intro.md

 ## Limitations

 - You assign a VPC when you create a cluster.
-You cannot change VPCs after cluster creation.
+You cannot switch VPCs after cluster creation.
 - You cannot change the size of your VPC once it is created.
 - You cannot peer VPCs with overlapping ranges with the same application VPC.
 - You can create a maximum of 3 AWS VPCs per region.
 - You can create a maximum of 3 GCP VPCs.

-If you need additional VPCs, contact Support.
+If you need additional VPCs, contact Yugabyte Support.

 ## Next steps